 URL management#

-This page shows how to filter a list of URLs, with Python and on the command-line, using the functions provided by the courlan package which is included with Trafilatura.
+It is essential to filter out unwanted or noisy URLs to ensure that only relevant and useful URLs are processed.
+This page shows how to do it with Python and on the command-line, using the functions provided by the courlan package which is included with Trafilatura.

 Hint